-If a grade is not provided before the Satisfactory Academic Progress (SAP) review for following semester, the student is assigned a Y (Unreported Evaluation) grade.
-The Y grade does not impact the student's GPA; however, courses for which the student is assigned a Y grade cannot be used to fulfill degree or other requirements.
+If a grade is not provided before the Satisfactory Academic Progress (SAP) review for following semester, the GP grade lapses to Y (Unreported Evaluation).
+The Y notation does not impact the student's GPA; however, courses for which the student is assigned a Y grade cannot be used to fulfill degree or other requirements.

 BACK TO TOP

 If a student's name is missing from a grade roster, enrollment may have been delayed or never processed accurately.
-Follow up is required by the Registrar's Office.
+Notify the Registrar's Office immediately.

 - Electronic Grading.
 Student names cannot be added to an electronic grade roster.
 Send an e-mail to the registrar indicating the name of the student, institutional affiliation, and the grade to be assigned.

 - Paper Rosters.
 Add the student's name to the grade roster.
 Be sure to include the student's institution and the grade.

 Students are responsible for the accuracy of their own class schedules and for complying with Add/Drop procedures.
 Instructors must assign a U (Unsatisfactory) grade for any student who did not attend or participate in the course.

 - Electronic Grading.
 Assign a U grade and send an e-mail to the registrar indicating that the student never attended the class.